 The California Subject Matter Project (CSMP) is a statewide network of subject-specific professional development projects that provide rigorous training programs to enhance learning for all students.
 CSMP engages K-12 educators with faculty in all disciplines from UC, CSU, and independent higher education institutions to collaboratively design and deliver intensive institutes for education professionals that promote teachers' understanding of K-12 content and instructional strategies.
-CSMP includes projects in nine subject areas: arts, history-social science, international studies, mathematics, physical education-health, reading and literature, science, world language, and writing.
-The network reaches teachers and students across California through more than 90 regional sites located at university and college campuses statewide.
+CSMP includes projects in nine subject areas: arts, historysocial science, international studies, mathematics, physical education-health, reading and literature, science, world language, and writing.
+The network reaches teachers and students across California through more than 85 regional sites located at university and college campuses statewide.

-During 2011-12, CSMP served over 25,000 teachers and school administrators at more than 5,000 schools, nearly half of which were low-performing (based on the state's Academic Performance Index).
+During 2012-13, CSMP served over 25,000 teachers and school administrators at nearly 5,000 schools, about half of which were low-performing (based on the state's Academic Performance Index).